 School of Art

-With a focus on storytelling, the University of Arizona School of Art’s Illustration, Design and Animation program is ranked 10th in the nation in Illustration among public schools, according to the 2024 Animation Career Review.
+With a focus on storytelling, the University of Arizona School of Art’s Illustration, Design and Animation program is ranked 10th in the nation in illustration among public schools, according to the 2024 Animation Career Review.

-The school ranked No. 34 overall in Illustration and No. 4 in the Southwest behind Brigham Young, Rocky Mountain College of Art and Design and the University of Colorado.
+The school ranked No. 34 overall in illustration and No. 4 in the Southwest behind Brigham Young, Rocky Mountain College of Art and Design and the University of Colorado.

 “As a newly structured program, we are very pleased with our ranking,” School of Art Assistant Professor Nicole Antebi said.
 “We emphasize storytelling, and our program uniquely blends pathways within a studio setting exposing students to experiential learning through partnerships in a diversity of borderlands projects.”